AdroitAnandAI/Computer-Vision-Math-Magic-vs-AI/README.md

 **Method 1: Double Peaks**
 1. Project the pixels on y-axis.
 Each line would result in a peak, in fact 2 peaks due to the shape of English character.
 2. Convolve with a Gaussian filter to smooth the noise.
 3. Calculate the fraction of peaks (lines) with sub-peaks on the right side.

 This will not work if the text is in CAPITAL letters or in some other language, as the "double peak logic" would likely falter.
 Another numerical way to address the problem is to make use of the font shape, such as 'Water Fill Technique' or to mathematically represent the character shape, as given below.
 We can describe any shape mathematically using shape context and log-bin histograms.
-Such attempts demonstrate "mathematical ingenuity" as an efficient solution to variety of problems.

 **Method 2: Shape Contexts using Log-Bin Histograms**
-a.
-Find text bounding boxes from images using EAST. {below}
+1. Find text bounding boxes from images using EAST. {below}
-b.
-Crop image inside bounding box and apply Canny edge detection.
+2. Crop image inside bounding box and apply Canny edge detection.
-c.
-Take a dummy image with alphanumeric as base input.
+3. Take a dummy image with alphanumeric as base input.
 Find bounding boxes around each character in base input and image from step (b).
 Do steps {d}-{h} to find best correspondence between character pairs.
-d.
-Randomly sample N points from edge elements of each character shape.
+4. Randomly sample N points from edge elements of each character shape.
-e.
-Construct a new shape descriptor - shape context.
+5. Construct a new shape descriptor - shape context.
 The shape context at a point captures the distribution over relative positions of other shape points and thus summarizes global shape.

 ![alt text](summaryImg/shape_context.jpg)
 ![alt text](summaryImg/shape_context_A.jpg)

-f.
-Compare the log-polar histograms using Pearson's chi-squared test or cosine distance.
+6. Compare the log-polar histograms using Pearson's chi-squared test or cosine distance.
-h.
-Find the numeral with minimum distance for each bounding box in base image.
+7. Find the numeral with minimum distance for each bounding box in base image.
 Sum up the cost values of each bounding box to find Sigma( Φ).
 ![alt text](summaryImg/text_compare.jpg)

-i.
-Invert cropped image from step (b) and do steps {d}-{h} to compute Sigma( Φ').
+7. Invert cropped image from step (b) and do steps {d}-{h} to compute Sigma( Φ').
 Compare the Sigma values to know text inversion.

 ![alt text](summaryImg/invertedText_output.jpg)

 **EAST (An Efficient and Accurate Scene Text Detector)**

 The textual content inside an image can be localized using EAST algorithm.

 ![alt text](summaryImg/east.gif)